daytonaio/daytona/docs/daytona_purge.md

 ### Synopsis

-Purges all Daytona data from the current device - including all workspaces, configuration files, and SSH files.
+Purges all Daytona data from the current device - including all targets, configuration files, and SSH files.
 This command is irreversible.

 ```
 daytona purge [flags]